stv976/ascii2bin/README.md

   1. validate that the read byte is appropriate for conversion, e.g., it must be either an ASCII '0' or '1'
   1. converts each byte into an integer value via a mathematical expression
   1. uses the resulting integer as part of the calcuation to determine the final number
-  1. identifies the end of a input string by either end of file or by a new line.
+  1. identifies the end of a input string by either end of file or by a new line
       *  End of file is detected when read() returns the value '0'
       *  A new line is identified in the ASCII table as either: newline, nl, LF, or \n'
   1. prints this final number on stdout